Also at Deasil Works · txn2 · Plexara

 Sync media to Raspberry Pi or any ARM SoC.

-The rsync utility works excellent on Raspberry Pi as well as an assortment of Armbian installed devices.
-However, writing scripts to manage rsync when it fails, or restarting it on some interval when it finishes can be a pain.
+The rsync utility works excellently on Raspberry Pi as well as an assortment of Armbian installed devices.
+However, writing scripts to manage rsync when it fails, or restarting it on some interval when it finishes, can be a pain.
 I have a dozen rickety, cobbled-together bash hacks that have somewhat worked in the past.
-I needed something more stable, portable and upgradeable.
+I needed something more stable, portable, and upgradeable.

 Open Source: https://github.com/txn2/irsync